2018 Caroline Wozniacki tennis season: Qatar Open

 Wozniacki then played in the Qatar Open, where she received a bye in the first round.
 She defeated Carina Witthöft with a bagel in the second set.
 The Australian Open champion put together a dominant performance and needed just 57 minutes to record the victory.
 She then defeated Monica Niculescu in straight sets to extend her head-to-head advantage to 9–0 over the Romanian.
 Her next opponent was former world No. 1, Angelique Kerber.
 Kerber got out to a fast start but the first set went to a tiebreak and ended in Wozniacki's favour.
 Kerber easily won set two.
 The third set was a marathon of long rallies but Wozniacki won in a gruelling two hours and 20 minutes.
-Against Petra Kvitová, Wozniacki wasn't so lucky.
+Against Petra Kvitová, Wozniacki was not so lucky.
 She lost, despite having two chances to serve for the match.
 However, with her Qatar performance, she became only the fourth player in WTA history to surpass $30,000,000 in career prize earnings.